 When the internet became a thing, I began searching.
 I found a wonderful site called RollerCoaster DataBase (rcdb.com) that had photos of it and listed all its previous locations.
 Then one day in 2014, I noticed there was another piece of info added to Bullet's page... a park in Mexico called Selva Mágica had bought it and was going to open it that year.
 Even better: an enthusiast group called Coaster Zombies was doing a Mexico trip that fall and the park was on the itinerary.
 I couldn't sign up fast enough!

 Fast forward to October.
-The bus pulled into the lot and there it was.
+The Coaster Zombie bus pulled into the lot and there it was.

 Flash forward again to 2017.
 American Coaster Enthusiasts did a trip called "ACE South of the Border."
 Selva Mágica was on the itinerary.
 I dared not get my hopes up, but I signed up anyway.

-Testimony to the legendary reputation of this ride: look at all these coaster enthusiasts, gathered and taking photos of a coaster that isn't even doing anything.
+Testimony to the legendary reputation of this ride: look at all these coaster enthusiasts, gathered and taking photos of a coaster that isn't even doing anything because the park hasn’t opened for the day yet.
 We had some exclusive ride time on another coaster at the park, which we enjoyed, but my focus was on the Bullet.
-I spoke to the park manager, Humberto during the ride time and told him that I'd be writing an article on Bullet.
+I spoke to the park manager, Humberto, during the ride time and told him that I'd be writing an article on Bullet.
 He seemed pleased.

 Another horn, another test run.
 The train raced through the layout, then up the spike... but not very far.
 It started into the reverse course quite slowly and as it approached the loop, I was afraid it didn't have enough speed.
 As it rolled into the loop, I watched with dread... "no, no, no, noooo."
 It didn't make it.
 The train rolled forward again, then back and forth between the spike and the loop, where it eventually just stopped.
 Darth Vader in Episode III had nothing on me at that moment.
 My "NOOOOOOOOoooooooooooooo!!!!!" was probably heard in Japan.
 I couldn't believe that I'd get this close again without being able to ride.

 The ride crew came down to talk to the people in the queue.
 I don't understand Spanish, but "sorry, the ride is closed" was pretty obvious.
 People began to walk away.
-Shit.
+Dammit.

 So the train was back in the station, but that's just the first step.
 If whatever caused the train to valley couldn't be fixed, it still wouldn't open.
 I got back into the queue, just in case.
 Several minutes later, another test train went out.
 It made it just fine!
 The distinctive sound of a classic Schwarzkopf brought everyone back over again and by the third test run, most of the ACErs were in the queue.
 The ride crew came down and opened the gate.
 I tried not to let myself get too excited.
 Some others clearly were not so restrained.